 Top 5. 重庆担担面 chóng qìng dān dān miàn – Chongqing Dan Dan Noodles

 Dan Dan noodle is a representative food in Chongqing.
 This dish is made from fresh noodles and stir-fried minced pork meat.
 Nowadays, Dan Dan noodles have been spread all over China.
-Although the ingredients applied and cooking methods are slightly adjusted in different places, the Dan Dan noodles are still loved by many Chinese people because of its convenience and delicious taste.
+Although the ingredients applied and cooking methods are slightly adjusted in different places, many Chinese people still love the Dan Dan noodles because of their convenience and delicious taste.
 It has also become a common Chinese breakfast nowadays.

 Top 6. 武汉热干面 wǔ hàn rè gān miàn – Wuhan Hot Dry Noodles

-Wuhan hot dry noodles are one of the most famous snacks in Wuhan.
-Because hot dry noodles are convenient, easy-cooked and delicious, it is also regarded as the special dish for breakfast.
-The noodle applied in this dish added with alkaline water, which endows the noodle a chewing texture.
-When cooking the dish, the ingredients and seasonings such as sesame sauce, salad oil, sesame oil, chives, garlic seeds, diced radish, capers, brine juice and light soy sauce will be added in and fully mixed with the cooked noodle.
-Having the hot dry noodles as your breakfast can ensure enough calories supplement for the whole morning.
+Wuhan hot, dry noodles are one of the most famous snacks in Wuhan.
+Because hot, dry noodles are convenient, easy-cooked and delicious, it is also regarded as the special dish for breakfast.
+The noodle applied in this dish is added with alkaline water, which gives the noodle a chewing texture.
+When cooking the dish, the ingredients and seasonings such as sesame sauce, salad oil, sesame oil, chives, garlic seeds, diced radish, capers, brine juice, and light soy sauce will be added in and fully mixed with the cooked noodle.
+Having hot, dry noodles as your breakfast can ensure enough calories supplement for the whole morning.

 Know more about learning Chinese in Wuhan

 Chaoshou comes from Sichuan province, which is a bit smaller in size than dumplings.
 When making the Chaoshou, it normally uses a thin layer of dough to wrap the mixed meat stuffing.
-There is a certain difference between Chaoshou and dumplings, mainly in the aspect of the layer of dough and stuffing.
-Dumplings are wrapped in round dough layer and Chaoshou is wrapped in square dough layer.
+There is a certain difference between Chaoshou and dumplings, mainly in the layer of dough and stuffing.
+Dumplings are wrapped in a round dough layer, and Chaoshou is wrapped in a square dough layer.
 Besides, there are differences between the two in terms of the thickness of the dough layer, the amount of stuffing, and the cooking method, which is also the characteristic of the Chaoshou.

-The typical way of having this dish is to mix red chilli oil and scallion with the steaming freshly cooked Chaoshou, which also presented in a mixture of bright colours.
+The typical way of having this dish is to mix red chili oil and scallion with the steaming freshly cooked Chaoshou, which is also presented in a mixture of bright colors.
 Having such a breakfast can make your whole day lively and delightful.